Mexican citizen gets prison in 34 pound meth bust in Montana

 BILLINGS, Mont.
-(AP) - A judge has sentenced a Mexican citizen to almost 5 years in federal prison after prosecutors say he brought 34 pounds (15.4 kilograms) of methamphetamine into Montana.
+(AP) - A U.S. judge has sentenced a Mexican citizen to almost 5 years in federal prison after prosecutors say he brought 34 pounds (15.4 kilograms) of methamphetamine from Arizona to Montana.

 U.S. District Judge Susan Watters sentenced 35-year-old Jorge Luis Mendez-Sanchez to 57 months during a recent court appearance in Billings.
 He pleaded guilty in January to possession of meth with intent to distribute the drug.

-A conspiracy charge against Mendez-Sanchez was dismissed under a deal with government attorneys.
+A conspiracy charge against Mendez-Sanchez was dismissed under a plea deal.
 Upon completion of his sentence, he will be turned over to immigration officials for likely deportation proceedings.

-Prosecutors say Mendez-Sanchez and co-defedant Aldo Pardini drove the drugs from Arizona to Montana to sell to a customer at a Billings hotel.
+Prosecutors say Mendez-Sanchez and co-defedant Aldo Pardini drove the drugs from Arizona to sell to a customer in Billings.

 Pardini and a third defendant, Jose Jesus Islava-Lopez, are awaiting sentencing after pleading guilty to related charges.